indraoct/node-project/README.md

     ```

-7. Freelancer can submit the application for the jobs (status job : submited)
+7. Freelancer can submit the application for the jobs (status job : submited) --> point -2
     ```
         HTTP POST
         http://localhost:8888/submitjob